 Students seeking to transfer course work should note that they must earn at least twenty-five percent of the hours required in their degree program at SCC.
 This policy applies no matter how many hours are awarded through transcript evaluation or other forms of credit.
-Transferred credits are indicated by a grade of TR on students' transcripts.

 Students need to be aware that awarding of credit for courses not taken at SCC does not guarantee that those courses will be accepted by another institution of higher learning.
 Each institution sets its own policies.